joehua87/base-repository/README.md

 * It will parse the filter into <code>{commentsCount: {$gte: 5,$lte: 10}</code>

 # TODO
-* Write more Tests
+* Write test for BaseRepository
-* Export to ES6 npm package

 # Run Test
 * <code>npm install</code>